adrianyk/Small-Air-Quality-Sensor/Mobile_App/README.md

          ```
       - This should generate a QR code in your terminal.
 Open the custom dev client app and use it to scan the QR code or input the dev server URL manually.
       - The app should open after loading for a while.

+      > [!IMPORTANT]
+		> Make sure your phone and laptop are connected to the same network!

 7. If you've made changes but the app doesn't refresh on your phone, hit `r` in the terminal on your laptop to reload.